feathersjs/docs/cookbook/express/file-uploading.md

 Work done!, let's call it a day, shall we?

 ...
-But hey, there is something that doesn't feels quite right ...right?
+But hey, there is something that doesn't feel quite right ...right?

 ### DataURI upload problems

-It doesn't feels right because it is not.
+It doesn't feel right because it is not.
 Let's imagine what would happen if we try to upload a large file, say 25MB or more: The entire file (plus some extra MB due to the encoding) has to be kept in memory for the entire upload process, this could look like nothing for a normal computer but for mobile devices it's a big deal.

 We have a big RAM consumption problem.
 Not to mention we have to encode the file before sending it...

 The solution would be to modify the service, adding support for splitting the dataURI into small chunks, then uploading one at a time, collecting and reassembling everything on the server.
-But hey, it's not that the same thing   browsers and web servers has been doing since maybe the very early days of the web?  maybe since Netscape Navigator?
+But hey, it's not that the same thing   browsers and web servers have been doing since maybe the very early days of the web?
+Maybe since Netscape Navigator?

 Well, actually it is, and doing a `multipart/form-data` post is still the easiest way to upload a file.